cdonahu/st558-project2/bus.md

     ##   18 predictor
     ##
     ## Pre-processing: centered (17), scaled (17), remove (1)
-    ## Resampling: Cross-Validated (3 fold)
+    ## Resampling: Cross-Validated (2 fold)
-    ## Summary of sample sizes: 2922, 2921, 2921
+    ## Summary of sample sizes: 2191, 2191
     ## Resampling results:
     ##
     ##   RMSE      Rsquared     MAE
-    ##   12681.73  0.01110131  2602.375
+    ##   13120.87  0.003733027  2840.333
     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

-The next multiple regresson model includes a smaller subset of variables that we think would be important.
+The next multiple regresson model is a little more simplified and includes a smaller subset of variables that we think would be important.

 ``` r
 smallFit <- train(shares ~ n_tokens_content + num_hrefs + num_self_hrefs +